+Pursuant to Wy.
+R. Civ.
+P. 56(c) summary judgment may be granted where there is no genuine issue of material fact and the moving party is entitled to judgment as a matter of law.
 There are two issues in this appeal.
 First, whether the effluent limits in the Permit meet statutory and regulatory requirements - that is whether the effluent limit for EC was derived by appropriate scientific methods and whether an effluent limit for SAR is required.
 Second, whether it is the Petitioners' burden to prove that discharges authorized under the permit will result in a measurable decrease in crop production.

 There are no disputed facts as to the first issue.
-Petitioners' expert, as well as the experts commissioned by the Council, has opined that Tier 2 is not scientifically valid and that there is no basis in science for the premise on which it is based - namely that historic water quality can be determined from sampling and analysis of soil salinity data.
+Petitioners' expert, as well as the experts commissioned by the Council, have opined that Tier 2 is not scientifically valid and that there is no basis in science for the premise on which it is based - namely that historic water quality can be determined from sampling and analysis of soil salinity data.
 Respondents have offered no evidence to the contrary.

-As to the second issue Petitioners are unable to show by a preponderance of the evidence that the water discharged under the Permit has or will cause a measurable decrease in crop or livestock production on the Barlows' lands.
-It is the Respondents' burden to demonstrate that, using appropriate scientific methods, it has concluded no measureable decrease would result from these discharges.
-Respondents cannot meet that burden.
+As to the second issue Petitioners are unable to show by a preponderance of the evidence that the water discharged under the Permit has or will cause a measurable decrease in crop or livestock production on the West Ranch.
+If the Council believes it is the Petitioners' burden to make that showing, it should grant summary judgment in favor of Respondents.

-C. The Permit's Effluent Limitations for Protection of Irrigation Do Not Satisfy Regulatory and Statutory Requirements.
+B. The Permit's Effluent Limitations for Protection of Irrigation Do Not Satisfy Regulatory and Statutory Requirements.

-DEQ has identified EC and SAR as the parameters or constituents of concern for protecting irrigation uses below CBM outfalls, and it therefore must establish effluent limitations for both EC and SAR that will ensure there is no measurable decrease in crop production.
-These must be established by appropriate scientific methods.
+DEQ has identified EC and SAR as the parameters or constituents of concern for protecting irrigation uses below CBM outfalls, and it therefore must establish effluent limitations for both EC and SAR that will ensure there is no measureable decrease in crop production.
+These must established by appropriate scientific methods.